 Vitamin D deficiency

-Between October and March, the sunlight in Britain is not strong enough to make enough vitamin D, and up to a quarter of the population has low levels of vitamin D in their blood.
+Between October and March, the sunlight in Britain is not strong enough to make enough vitamin D, and up to a quarter of the population has low levels of it in their blood.

 Vitamin D is also found in oily fish, such as salmon, mackerel and sardines, eggs, fortified fat spreads, fortified breakfast cereals and powdered milk.
-However, it is hard to get enough vitamin D just from food.
+However, it is hard to get enough of it just from food.

 Symptoms of vitamin D deficiency